ihemanthm/wt-project/README.md

     ```

 3. Set up your local server environment (e.g., XAMPP, WAMP, MAMP).

-4. Import the provided SQL file into your MySQL database.

-6. Update the database configuration in `config.php` file.
+4. Update the database configuration in `config.php` file.

-8. Open the project in your web browser (place your files in /opt/lampp/htdocs if you are using ubuntu and open using localhost) .
+5. Open the project in your web browser (place your files in /opt/lampp/htdocs if you are using ubuntu and open using localhost) .

 ## Screenshots